-- (1) Based on 10,371,467 Common Shares issued and outstanding as at the date hereof. - (2) Ms. Greig is the spouse of Mr. Charles Greig, who beneficially owns 5,168,443 (49.8%) of the issued and outstanding Common Shares of the Company in addition to 1,479,575 warrants. - (3) Chair of the Compensation Committee. - (4) Member of the Compensation Committee. - (5) Chair of the Governance and Nominating Committee. - (6) Member of the Governance and Nominating Committee. - (7) Chair of the Audit Committee. - (8) Member of the Audit Committee.
+- (1) Based on 10,371,467 Common Shares issued and outstanding as at the date hereof. - (2) Ms. Greig is the spouse of Mr. Charles Greig, who beneficially owns as of the date hereof 5,168,443 (49.8%) of the issued and outstanding Common Shares of the Company in addition to 1,479,575 Warrants.
+See "Promoters". - (3) Chair of the Compensation Committee. - (4) Member of the Compensation Committee. - (5) Chair of the Governance and Nominating Committee. - (6) Member of the Governance and Nominating Committee. - (7) Chair of the Audit Committee. - (8) Member of the Audit Committee. - Ms. Greig and Mr. Walcott will devote approximately 5% of their time to the Company and neither are subject to non-competition or non-disclosure agreements with the Company. - (10) Ms. Moore and Mr. Green will devote approximately 10% of their time to the Company and neither are subject to non-competition or non-disclosure agreements with the Company.

-The current directors and executive officers of the Company, as a group, beneficially own, or exercise control or direction over, directly or indirectly, 6,688,300 Common Shares, representing 64.5% of all issued and outstanding Common Shares (10,371,467) as of the date of this Prospectus.
-Charles J. Greig, a current director holding 5,168,443 of these Common Shares, will step down as a director on the Closing Date, leaving the newly appointed directors and executive offers of the Company as of the Closing Date holding 1,519,857 Common Shares, representing 6.6% of the Common Shares issued and outstanding assuming closing of the Minimum Offering, and 6.0% assuming closing of the Maximum Offering.
+The current directors and executive officers of the Company, as a group, beneficially own, or exercise control or direction over, directly or indirectly, 1,519,857 Common Shares, representing 14.6% of all issued and outstanding Common Shares (10,371,467) as of the date of this Prospectus, representing 6.4% of the Common Shares issued and outstanding assuming closing of the Minimum Offering, and 6.0% assuming closing of the Maximum Offering.
 It is expected that some of the officers and directors, or their respective associates and/or affiliates, will acquire Common Shares pursuant to the Offering.
 See "Plan of Distribution".